How to write a press release

 The purpose of a press release is to tell journalists about your product, business, or event and to convince them that it is newsworthy.
 You can write your own press release by following these steps:

 - Release date

-Insert the date at the very top.
-If your press release is intended for publication on a certain date, ensure that you write ‘Embargoed until’ and insert the date in large writing at the top of the page.
+Insert the date at the top.
+If you want your news to be published after a certain date, write ‘Embargoed until’ and insert the date in large writing at the top of the page.